rust-embedded/rust-raspberrypi-OS-tutorials/01_wait_forever/README.md

 ## tl;dr

-Project skeleton is set up; Code just halts all CPU cores executing kernel code.
+Project skeleton is set up; Code just halts all CPU cores executing the kernel code.

 - Toolchain: `cargo xbuild` tools (`xrustc`, `xclippy`) and the `aarch64-unknown-none-softfloat` target are used for building `AArch64`